The Legend of Heroes: Trails of Cold Steel IV: Plot

-The game is set two weeks after the conclusion of Trails of Cold Steel III.
-Chancellor Giliath Osborne has taken control of the Erebonian Empire and intends to start a war with Erebonia's neighboring country, the Calvard Republic.
-Meanwhile, Class VII flees to Eryn, a secret village of witches, where they form a plan to rescue Rean Schwarzer, who was captured by Osborne after losing control of his Spirit Unification power at the previous game's climax.
-During their rescue mission, they learn that Rufus Albarea, the imperial governer of Crossbell and the primary member of Osborne's Ironbloods has awakened the seventh and final Divine Knight El-Prado.
-After rescuing Rean, Class VII is joined by allies from within and outside of the Empire to stop the Great War and an ancient evil that has plagued the Empire and its neighbors for a thousand years.
+Two weeks after the events of Trails of Cold Steel III, Chancellor Giliath Osborne has taken control of the Erebonian Empire and intends to start a war with Erebonia's neighboring country, the Calvard Republic.
+Meanwhile, Class VII flees to Eryn, a secret village of witches, where they form a plan to rescue Rean Schwarzer, captured by Osborne after losing control of his Spirit Unification power.
+During their rescue mission, they learn that Rufus Albarea has awakened the seventh and final Divine Knight El-Prado.
+After rescuing Rean, Class VII is joined by allies from within and outside of the Empire to stop the Great War.

-During the course of the story, Class VII, while resolving numerous incidents across western Erebonia caused by either political issues, the Great Twilight or Ourobors's plannings, uncovers the mysteries surrounding the Divine Knights, their Awakeners, and the dark history of the Empire.
-After the Ebon Knight Ishmelga was corrupted by humanity's malice, it became an evil sentient being, manipulated the Gnomes and spread the curse to control humanity, causing many tragedies and forcing the reincarnated Dreichels - Giliath Osborne - to become its Awakener in return of saving his son Rean.
+During the course of the story, Class VII, while resolving numerous incidents across western Erebonia caused by either political issues, the Great Twilight or Ouroboros's plans, uncovers the mysteries surrounding the Divine Knights, their Awakeners, and the dark history of the Empire.
+After the Ebon Knight Ishmelga was corrupted by humanity's malice, it became an evil sentient being, manipulated the Gnomes, and spread the curse to control humanity, causing many tragedies and forcing the reincarnated Dreichels, Giliath Osborne, to become its Awakener in return for saving his son Rean.
 Since then, Osborne has been planning to destroy the Great One and its curse.
 Class VII eventually face Osborne and Ishmelga and emerge victorious.

 In the normal ending, Rean absorbs Ishmelga into Valimar but is unable to contain it, so he along with Crow Armbrust, Millium Orion and their Divine Knights sacrifice themselves to destroy it.
-In the true ending, Rean expels Ishmelga out of himself and Valimar, which then transforms into the Great One, but is defeated and destroyed.
-After the battle, using the remaining power of the Sept-Terrions within the Divine Knights, Crow who became an immortal after dying in the civil war and was expected to die permanently after the destruction of the curse, and Millium who became the Sword of the End at the previous game's climax are granted a new lease on life.
+In the true ending, Rean expels Ishmelga out of himself and Valimar; Ishmelga then transforms into the Great One, but is defeated and destroyed by the combined efforts of Rean, Class VII, and all of their allies.
+After the battle, Valimar and the Divine Knights sacrifice themselves to use the remaining power of Sept-Terrions within them to grant Crow, who became an immortal after dying in the civil war and was expected to die permanently after the destruction of the curse, and Millium, who became the Sword of the End, a new lease on life.
 The Great War ends on its second day, and the Imperial Army returns to Erebonian borders.

 After the post-war issues have been resolved, including an end to the Erebonian occupation of Crossbell, Class VII transfer Millium's soul from the sword into a backup body and together with their allies attend the wedding of Prince Olivert and Scherazard Harvey.